k8spatterns/katacoda/PredictableDemands/01-rt-pod-create.md

 While you are reading this we are starting a simple single node Kubernetes cluster for you.
 Please be patient and wait until the `launch.sh` script has finished.

-Now ensure that the node is up

-`kubectl get nodes -w`{{execute}}

-Please wait until the `STATUS` has switched to "Ready" and then press <kbd>CTRL-C</kbd>.

-Now let's create a simple Pod which references a non-existing ConfigMap `random-generator-config`.
+Let's create a simple Pod which references a non-existing ConfigMap `random-generator-config`.
 The Pod itself is a simple REST service which just returns a freshly generated random number each time it is called.

 In `pod.yml` you find the definition of a bare Pod which references a ConfigMap for being used as environment variables.